The four most important questions to ask!

-You’d be surprised how often companies underestimate how much preparatory work is needed to successfully implement an IT project.
+You’d be surprised how often companies underestimate how much preparatory work is needed to implement an IT project successfully.

-A shame, for how can you successfully implement a project start to finish, without being clear on what ‘successful’ actually means to you?
-Selecting the right webshop link for your Business Central platform can be overwhelming.
-What opportunities do you foresee, what conditions must you set?
-It’s key to know what you’re looking for.
-Therefore, in this article, we look at what you can do not only to accurately choose a fitting solution, but ensure the implementation is prepared well.
+A shame, for how can you successfully implement a project from start to finish without being clear on what ‘successful’ actually mean to you?
+Selecting the right webshop platform to integrate into your Business Central ERP can be overwhelming.
+What opportunities do you foresee, and what conditions must you set?
+It’s critical to know what you’re looking for.
+Therefore, this article looks at what you can do to accurately choose a fitting solution and ensure the implementation is prepared well.

-Each supplier differs in what they can offer you as an integration package.
+Each supplier differs in what they can offer you as an integrated package.
 It’s a tall order to weigh every little detail that could be affected by this project.
 On the other hand, you also don’t want to decide this on a whim.
-So, let’s look at what you can do to make an informed decision.
+So, let’s take a closer look at what you can do to make an informed decision.

-(1) What do you want a webshop link to achieve?
+(1) What do you want to achieve by integrating your webshop into Business Central?

-Integrating your Microsoft Dynamics 365 Business Central platform with your e-commerce platform can bring benefits to your organization as well as your customers.
-The first question a potential provider will ask you is why you want to integrate these two systems in the first place.
-If there’s one thing you’d like to change in your current situation, regarding the e-commerce side of your business, what would that be?
+Integrating your Microsoft Dynamics 365 Business Central platform with your e-commerce platform can significantly benefit your organisation and your customers.
+The first question a potential IT partner should ask is: why do you want to integrate these two systems in the first place?
+If there’s one thing you’d like to change in your current situation regarding the e-commerce side of your business, what would that be?

 - Are you losing a lot of time?

 - Or do you make a lot of costs?

 - Or do you want to improve your customer service?